wejgaard/HolonCode/README.md

 A HolonCode project consists of a database that contains the program units and a browser for handling the program.
 IOW, a content management system for source code

-To create a new project, say MyProject, use this command  "tclsh holonCode\src\holoncode.tcl MyProject.hdb".
+To create a new project, say "MyProject", use the command  "tclsh holonCode\src\holoncode.tcl MyProject.hdb".

 #### Windows